Search: 337 results

 other than concerning this one declaration that I shouted [while] standing there before them: 'I am being judged before you today concerning the resurrection of the dead!'"

-Festus answered that Paul was being held in custody in Caesarea [Maritima] and that he himself was about to leave shortly.
+However, Festus answered that Paul should be kept at Caesarea, and that he himself was about to go there shortly.

 and he having come, there stood round about the Jews who have come down from Jerusalem -- many and weighty charges they are bringing against Paul, which they were not able to prove,